Cape mayor gives COVID-19 update, talks budget impact

 In addition to St. Louis and Kansas City, both of which have issued state-at-home measures, Fox said Springfield and Columbia are considering similar actions as they continue to see more cases of COVID-19.
 These orders, according to Fox, come through the county.
 Cape Girardeau County has not announced a similar order.

-The state, Fox said, is attempting to delay things such as driver's license renewals and tax filings, moving as much as they can 60 to 90 days out.
+The state, Fox said, is attempting to delay things such as drivers license renewals and tax filings, moving as much as they can 60 to 90 days out.
 And the state has temporarily relaxed regulations on day cares due to the influx of families needing the services as all Missouri schools are temporarily closed.

 Fox said he is aware some individuals question why they have not heard more from him, but he said much work is taking place behind the scenes.
 Fox said he receives daily reports and participates in a daily call with county leaders to get updates.